ayushanandhd/fullscreen-clock/README.md

 # fullscreen-clock
-This is an extremely simple full screen clock app that i made for my own usage.
+This is an extremely simple full screen clock app that i made for my own personal use.